spacebabies/website/content/portfolio/paul-de-ruiter.md

 weight = 8
 +++

-A stunning new corporate identity, and creation + maintenance of a website built from scratch.
+A stunning new corporate identity, and creation of a new website to go with it.
 <!--more-->

 [www.paulderuiter.nl/en](https://www.paulderuiter.nl/en/)